margaretmf/margaretmf.github.io/readinglist.md

 * [The Black Swan: Second Edition: The Impact of the Highly Improbable: With a new section: "On Robustness and Fragility"](https://www.amazon.com/Black-Swan-Improbable-Robustness-Fragility/dp/081297381X/ref=pd_lpo_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=RZDH4ED0NZQ1BEECWBCF) by Nassim Taleb
 * [Meltdown: Why Our Systems Fail and What We Can Do About It](https://www.amazon.com/Meltdown-Systems-Fail-What-About/dp/0735222630) by Chris Clearfield
 * [Things Fall Apart](https://www.amazon.com/Things-Fall-Apart-Chinua-Achebe/dp/0385474547) by Chinua Achebe
-* [Soft Systems Methodology in Action](https://www.amazon.com/Systems-Methodology-Action-Peter-Checkland/dp/0471986054) by Peter Checkland, & Jim Scholes
+* [Soft Systems Methodology in Action](https://www.amazon.com/Systems-Methodology-Action-Peter-Checkland/dp/0471986054) by Peter Checkland & Jim Scholes
 * [Working Whole Systems: Putting Theory into Practice in Organizations](https://www.amazon.com/Working-Whole-Systems-Practice-Organisations-ebook/dp/B003BYRRK8) by Julian Pratt, Pat Gordon, Diane Plamping, & Margaret J. Wheatley
 * [Radical Candor](https://www.radicalcandor.com/) by Kim Scott